 The quickest way to apply is via the Student Finance website, but in order to do so you must have a confirmed place at university.

 Simply apply using your preferred choice of course, which can be updated later if needed.
 It can take up to six weeks to process applications, so it’s important that you apply as soon as possible so that your finance is in place at the start of your studies.

-How do I apply for a Postgraduate Loan?
+I am a UK postgraduate Offer Holder, how do I apply for a Postgraduate Loan?

 How and when do I pay my tuition fees?

 Tuition fees are payable prior to registration at the start of the academic year.
-For UK and EU students this will normally be paid directly through the Student Loans Company/SAAS and you’ll need to provide proof of this during enrolment.
+For Home students this will normally be paid directly through the Student Loans Company/SAAS and you’ll need to provide proof of this during enrolment.
 If you’re paying fees yourself, it may be possible to pay by instalments.
 Tuition fee agreements must be set up prior to registration, and the first instalment must be paid before you enrol.

 Click here for more information.